Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 ===================== 	===============================================================================================================================================================================================================================
 Accept page				Page to redirect your customer if transaction was successful.
 Decline page			Page to redirect your customer if transaction was refused.
-Pending page			Page to redirect your customer if transaction is pending .
+Pending page			Page to redirect your customer if transaction is pending[1]_ .
 Cancel page				Page to redirect your customer if transaction was cancelled.
 Exception page			Page to which the customer's browser is redirected after a system failure or when the payment gateway is temporarily unavailable.
 If page is not defined, the default page for exceptions is displayed by the payment gateway.
 =====================  	===============================================================================================================================================================================================================================

+..[1]
+Please refer to Appendix B Payment status definitions

 Feedback Parameters
 -------------------